-The applicant is proposing to construct 60 units of two-storey row housing to be located in a total of eleven buildings.
+The applicant is proposing to construct 56 units of two-storey row housing to be located in a total of eleven buildings.
 The units are configured on the site along an internal driveway with access to the development provided via Craig Road.
-A development variance permit is required as the proposed development does not meet the regulations for site coverage and private open space as outlined in the Zoning Bylaw No. 8000.
 While approximately a third of the property has a future land use designation of low density multiple dwelling, the northern portion of the lot has a future land designation of single/two dwelling housing.
 The applicant is therefore applying to amend the Official Community Plan so that future land use designation of the entire property is low density multiple housing.
+The applicant has also applied for a concurrent rezoning application from the A1- Agricultural 1 zone to RM3- Low Density Multiple Housing zone.